 About Chronic Wasting Disease

 CWD is a nervous system disease that affects deer and elk (usually over 18 months of age) causing weight loss and various neurological changes (such as altered head and ear orientation, an unsteady gait, decreased fear of people), progressing to eventual animal death.
-It is a member of a family of related diseases known as transmissible spongiform encephalopathies (TSEs), each afflicting specific hosts (sheep, cattle, deer/elk, mink, humans).
+It is a member of a family of related diseases known as transmissible spongiform encephalopathies (TSEs) or prion diseases.
+Different animal families have different TSE's affecting them: bovine spongiform encephalopathy in cattle, scrapie in sheep, transmissible mink encephalopathy in minks and CWD in deer.
 A human TSE exists, and it is termed Creutzfeldt-Jakob Disease (CJD).
 It occurs worldwide, generally in older individuals (usually over 65 years of age), at the rate of about one case annually per 1,000,000 people.

 Regarding CWD specifically, a study by the World Heath Organization (WHO) and the Center for Disease Control (CDC) has found: